 Consequences for a Positive Drug Test

-If a drug test result is positive, the student is banned from class, clinical, College employment, and College events until all requirements for the SWP have been completed.
+If a drug test result is positive, the student is banned from class, clinical, College employment, and College events.
+Students are required to complete the SWP.
+Complete all steps outlined in the contract of return to Campus.